 Looking for something specific?
 Try the search box at the top of the page.

 Added in the help screens.
 Click the question mark in the top right of each theme to view them.
 Swipe left and right to view each page.
 If you’re using the mouse, left click and drag left or right.
 Getting very close to release now!
-A few more features and some bug fixes and… Click here to read the rest of the article
+A few more features and some bug fixes and… Needing to read the rest of “Lucky Ace Slots update – 29th Jan – Help screens?”
+Click this!

 I am currently working on an iOS game, developed in Unity, for release around the end of January on the iOS app store. iPhone 4 and iPhone 5 is the initial release target, and then an enhanced version for iPad and then on to Android.
-I thought I would show off the early beta release… Click this link to read the remainder of the article
+I thought I would show off the early beta release… Click this link to continue reading the rest of the article

 For the past six weeks I have been busily developing a new iOS game and getting it ready for a January launch.
 It is now at a state where I can start showing off some of the work that has taken place.
-The computers I work on are set up to take a snapshot of… Thirsting to get the remainder of “Four weeks work in nine minutes?”
-Click here!
+The computers I work on are set up to take a snapshot of… Click to read the rest of “Four weeks work in nine minutes.”

 Hung out at AngelhackLA Hackathon on Dec 1st and 2nd.
 Found two guys who were looking to create a simple little iOS app, so we built a proof-of-concept.
 Here’s a capture of the work I did over the two days.
-The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Continue reading the remainder of this post
+The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Yearning to get the remainder of “#angelhackLA Hackathon–Weekend of fun!?”
+Use this link!

 A little over a month ago I interviewed with a small start-up company in Los Angeles doing some very cool work on a serious game for military and medical usage.
 Essentially it is an ultrasound simulation game that teaches medical personnel how to read an ultrasound image.
-This particular company had a unique twist on… Click this link to continue reading the rest of this post
+This particular company had a unique twist on… Yearning to get the rest of “Ultrasound iPhone Device?”
+Click the link!

 I have been tinkering around with the software I use for image feature extraction in my large collection of SenseCam images.
 Using OpenCV, a SURF algorithm and Python I have been able to create a small command-line application that can accurately determine places I have visited before based on the captured images.
-The Python script… Yearning to read the rest of “SenseCam Image Recognition?”
-Click this!
+The Python script… Hankering to read the rest of “SenseCam Image Recognition?”
+Click here!

 This is a brief update to a previous article I posted about porting M.A.M.E. to the Microsoft XBOX.
 I have managed to remove just about all of the bugs in the rendering code.
 It’s even a little faster than it was before.
-I’ve fixed all the blown out colour & gamma problems and the sizing… Yearning to get the rest of “M.A.M.E.
-Emulator for Microsoft XBOX Update?”
-Click this!
+I’ve fixed all the blown out colour & gamma problems and the sizing… Click to read the rest of “M.A.M.E.
+Emulator for Microsoft XBOX Update.”

 After successfully porting M.A.M.E. to the Sony PlayStation 2 I just had to try and port my generic Atari VCS 2600 emulator.
 The results are good.
 I’ve mapped the video display on to a cube that can be rotated around as you play.
-With VSync turned off the emulator runs at well over 300 frames… Craving to read the remainder of “Atari 2600 VCS Emulator for SONY PlayStation 2?”
-Click this!
+With VSync turned off the emulator runs at well over 300 frames… Yearning to read the remainder of “Atari 2600 VCS Emulator for SONY PlayStation 2?”
+Click this link!